- Historical Dance

 The Dance Hold

 One of the distinguishing features of Jazz Age dancing was the hold.
 The "ballroom position" of the Jazz Age was extremely close.
 It was a gentle embrace rather than a "frame".
 There was no daylight between partners.
-People of the era, if they were of similar heights, really could dance cheek to cheek.
+People of the era, if they were of similar heights, really could, and frequently did, dance cheek to cheek.

 This results in a dance that is very different from eras where the partners have some distance between them.
 This embrace is not a minor stylistic detail, it is an essential part of the dance and everything flows from this foundation of two people with no space between them.

 Because of this close embrace, the lead differs from the modern "frame" where partners are distinctly separated.
 The ballroom frame of today relies on dynamic tension to allow the lead to quickly impart cues to his partner with his arms, hands and body while the lady's arms offer constant resistance and tension so she knows instantly when something is happening.
 A modern frame allows the lead to easily steer his partner through any number of broad and kinetic moves and is perfect for a modern style that is focused on the outward visual impact of the dance.
 It was not so in the Jazz Age.

 The Jazz Age position imparts a very different spirit to the dance.
 It is gentle, relaxed and without dynamic tension.
 The leader leads mostly with his upper body, his core, and tries to set up an easy flow without violent or sudden changes.
 The follower gets her cues from the fact that her upper body is in direct contact with his.
 The follow is relaxed and, given that the underlying step can change at any moment, she should try not to anticipate, but try to go with the flow.
 With this easy, relaxed hold, while the dance can sometimes be quite lively and fast-moving, it generally does not use broad moves, swooping or flinging.
 It is far more self-contained and inwardly focused than you would see on "Dancing With The Stars".